 Department of Psychology

-With an ethos of care, nurturance and academic excellence, graduates are well suited to careers involving people.
 The department is proud of its alumni boasting several high profile South Africans in business, academia and civil society.
-The curriculum is inclusive of established psychology theory as well as African centred and local epistemologies to provide a relevant and contextualised curriculum.
+The curriculum is inclusive of established psychology theory as well as African centred and local epistemologies to provide a contextualised curriculum, while still being internationally relevant.
 The department has an increasing pan African and global footprint with collaborations in a number of countries.

 The Department of Psychology strives for excellence in teaching, research, professional training and community engagement, both nationally and internationally within its location in the Faculty of Humanities, the University of Johannesburg and the broader African urban context.

 We aim to achieve this by:

 - Offering students an outstanding education in the discipline and profession of psychology that prepares them to deal with challenges and opportunities at all levels of society as well as on the personal, interpersonal and psychological levels of existence;